emmanuel-arch/Data-Engineering-AWS/README.md

 Choose AWS Layers and select AWSSDKPandas-Python311.
 Data Extraction Script:

-The extraction.py script handles the data extraction process, pulling data from the Rick and Morty API.
+The extraction.py script handles the data extraction process, pulling data from the CoinCap API.
 The s3_file_operations.py script, found under the utils folder, writes the extracted data to your S3 bucket.
 Lambda Configuration:

 Increase the function timeout to 15 minutes under the Configuration section.
 Attach the AmazonS3FullAccess policy to Lambda's execution role to enable access to S3.
-###Step 2: Creating an S3 Bucket for Data Staging
+Step 2: Creating an S3 Bucket for Data Staging
 Data from AWS Lambda will be staged in an S3 bucket before loading it into the data warehouse.
 Here's how to set it up:

 AWS S3 Setup: